ahoereth/ddpg/slides/40_DDPG.md

 ## DQN & DDPG -- Code!

-DDPG[^ddpgtutorial] is very simillar to DQN[^dqntutorial] implementation-wise -- just with some added bells and whistles.
-If you plan to implement DDPG, you might want to start with DQN.
+DDPG[^ddpgtutorial] is very similar to DQN[^dqntutorial] implementation-wise -- just with some added bells and whistles. **If you plan to implement DDPG, you might want to start with DQN.**

   - Define an environment with observations, rewards and actions.
   - Repeatedly act in the environment using the current policy & store experiences.